Ramblurr/precis-unicode-dataset/README.md

 There are changes made to Unicode between version 10.0.0 and 11.0.0 that impact PRECIS calculation of the derived property values.

-Change of SHARADA SANDHI MARK (U+111C9) added in Unicode 8.0.0 affects PRECIS calculation of the derived property values in IdentifierClass.
+Note: Change of SHARADA SANDHI MARK (U+111C9) affects PRECIS calculation of the derived property values in IdentifierClass.
 PRECIS Derived Property Value of this between Unicode 8.0.0 and Unicode 10.0.0 is ID_DIS or FREE_PVAL, however in Unicode 11.0.0 is PVALID.

 ### Changes between Unicode 11.0.0 and 12.0.0